adamaltmejd/cv/cv.md

 2010--2011
 :   **Vice President**, [Student Association at SSE](http://www.sasse.se)

-    Elected by the students at SSE for a full-time position with a one year mandate as Vice President of SASSE, the most active Student Association in Scandinavia, with 2000 members and a yearly turnover of 15MSEK.
-Responsible for all running operations in the Student Association, with about 300 active students in 30--50 different projects and associations.
+    Elected by the students at SSE.
+SASSE is the most active Student Association in Scandinavia with 2000 members, a turnover of 15MSEK, and about 300 active students in 30--50 different projects.
+Responsible for running operations.

 # Skills and Interests